Official Name: Republic of Cuba

-- Executive: Chief of State and Head of Government - President of the Council of State and President of the Council of Ministers, Gen. Raul Castro, First Vice President of the Council of the State and First Vice President of the Council on Minsters Miguel Diaz-Canal.
+- Executive: Chief of State and Head of Government: President of the Council of State and President of the Council of Ministers, Miguel DIAZ-CANEL Bermudez (since 19 April, 2018), First Vice President of the Council of the State and First Vice President of the Council on Minsters Salvador Antonio VALDES Messa (since 19 April, 2018).
 The President is both chief of state and head of government.

 - Legislative: National Assembly of People’s Power.
 The number of seats is based on populations and currently exceeds 600; members are elected directly approved by special candidacy commissions to serve five-year terms.

 - Judicial: People’s Supreme Court

 - Cuba has one of the lowest birthrates in all of the Western Hemisphere.